Async, Promises & the Event Loop

 Full overview

-React components ship as functional components with hooks, proper key props, memoization (useMemo and useCallback), and clean effect dependencies.
-Node.js APIs ship with error middleware, Joi or zod input validation, JWT auth with bcrypt password hashing, and security best practices (helmet, rate-limit, CORS).
-The CSHH bench for JavaScript draws on tutors with depth in full-stack React plus Node (Priya Sharma, BITS Pilani MS, PostgreSQL query optimization, Django ORM, Node async patterns) and TypeScript plus performance (Sarah Chen, Georgia Tech PhD, generics and discriminated unions).
+React components ship as functional components with hooks, stable key props, memoization where the React Profiler confirms a hotspot, and clean effect dependencies.
+Node APIs ship with error-handling middleware, Zod or Joi input validation, JWT auth with bcrypt password hashing, and security middleware (helmet, express-rate-limit, cors).
+The CSHH bench for JavaScript pairs verified CS graduates with full-stack React plus Node depth and TypeScript specialists who annotate the type narrowing on every discriminated union.

 Where Students Get Stuck